Quantum Commuting Circuits and Complexity of Ising Partition Functions: Introduction

 \section{Introduction}

-Quantum computation has great possibility to offer substantial advantages in solving some sorts of mathematical problems and also in simulating physical dynamics of quantum systems.
+Quantum computation has a great possibility to offer substantial advantages in solving some sorts of mathematical problems and also in simulating physical dynamics of quantum systems.
 A representative instance is Shor's factoring algorithm~\cite{Shor}, which solves integer factoring problems in polynomial time, while no polynomial-time classical algorithm has been known.
+Recently, quantum algorithm for approximating Jones polynomial~\cite{AharonovJones,AharonovJonesHard}, Tutte polynomial~\cite{AharonovTutte}, and Ising partition functions~\cite{Cuevas11,Iblisdir,Matsuo14} have been found and they are shown to be {\sf BQP}-complete in certain parameter regions.
 Furthermore, there are some evidences that quantum computation, more precisely, {\sf BQP} (bounded-error quantum polynomial-time computation~\cite{BernsteinVazirani}), can solve problems outside the polynomial hierarchy ({\sf PH}\cite{PH1,PH2}) \cite{Aaronson09}.
 These results strike the extended Church-Turing thesis~\cite{Turing,Church,BernsteinVazirani}, which states that every reasonable physical computing devices can be simulated efficiently (with a polynomial overhead) on a probabilistic Turing machine.
-One of the most revolutionary and challenging goals of human beings is to realize universal quantum computer and verify such quantum benefits in experiments.
+One of the most revolutionary and challenging goals of human beings is to realize a universal quantum computer and verify such quantum benefits in experiments.
 However, experimental verification, which is the most essential part in science, is still extremely hard to achieve, requiring a huge number of qubits and extremely high accuracy in controls.

 Is there any possible pathway to verify computational complexity benefits of quantum systems that are realizable in the near future, say, one-hundred-qubit (or particle) systems under reasonable accuracy of controls?
-If there is such a subclass of quantum computation that consists of experimental procedures much simpler than universal quantum computer but is still hard to simulate efficiently in classical computers, experimental verification of complex quantum systems reaches new phase.
+If there is such a subclass of quantum computation that consists of experimental procedures much simpler than universal quantum computer but is still hard to simulate efficiently in classical computers, experimental verification of complex quantum systems reaches a new phase.